Are you looking for a divorce forum in Ottawa? Go ahead. Help yourself. Why can’t you be your own lawyer?

 A family lawyer can help you to hopefully prevent you from having two spousal support payments at the same time or assist in ensuring your financial benefits are going to the right spouse.

 If you are looking for an Ottawa divorce forum, consider getting proper legal advice instead.
 Call toll-free for a free 15-minute consultation with us.
-You can also see our videos about the law on Youtube.

 Author: Alistair Vigier is the CEO of ClearWay Law